AnikethRai/Gemini_Explorer/README.md

 ## Task 1: 🌐 Enable Google Cloud

 ## Task 2: 🧬 Google Cloud Initialization

 ## Task 3: ☁️ Setting up Google Gemini

 ## Task 4: 📊 Streamlit Integration

 ## Task 5: 🗣️ Adding Initial System Messages

 ## Task 6: 📄 Preparing Submission
+  Create a GitHub and upload a video with slides, representing your approach to complete this mission.

 ##  Issues
+   <p style='color:red'>403: Permission Denied Error </p>
+   <p style= 'color:green'> Check if you have provided project_id rather than project name in your code or if the service account is activated. </p>

+## Appreciation